NRCan/CanFlood/docs/source/tutorials.rst

 Notice the first year of the ‘baseline’ and ‘option’ EAD are blank, reflecting that no benefits are gained yet; however, the second year shows half the benefits will be realized.
 The $1000/year maintenance costs should extend through the full 100 years (i.e., copy/paste onto all rightward cells — not shown).

-Once the ‘data’ tab is complete, a ‘B/C ratio’ of 1.18 should be shown on the ‘smry’ tab (If you get a B/C ratio of 1.19, make sure the $1000 maintenance costs are entered for every year of the life-cycle).
+Once the ‘data’ tab is complete, a ‘B/C ratio’ of 1.18 should be shown on the ‘smry’ tab [19]_.
 Save and close this spreadsheet.

 **Plot Financials**